NetLogo/Time-Extension/README.md

 Reports a list of all of the values from the *column-name* column of the *logotimeseries* in the rows between *logotime1* and *logotime2* (inclusively).
 If "ALL" or "all" is specified as the column name, then a list of lists is reported, with one sub-list for each column in *logotimeseries*, including the date/time column.
 If "LOGOTIME" or "logotime" is specified as the column name, then the date/time column is returned.

-If in the event logotime1 is after logotime2, the primitive will determine the smallest value and compare it normally, i.e. it will return the same thing as with logotime1 and logotime2 reversed.
+If in the event *logotime1* is after *logotime2*, `ts-get-range` will reverse their values, so it does not matter which of these inputs is smaller.

     print ts-get-range time-series time:create "2000-01-02 12:30:00" time:create "2000-01-03 00:30:00" "all"